-41. Presiding officers to appoint election constable
+41. Presiding officer to appoint election constables

-- A presiding officer, except a presiding officer for a polling station located in an urban area, may, in the absence of a police officer appoint another person present as an election constable to maintain order in the polling station throughout polling day where the presiding officer deems the services of an election constable to be absolutely necessary. - (2) A presiding officer may only appoint a person other than a police officer to be an election constable under subsection (1) when there is actual or threatened disorder or, when it is likely that a large number of voters will seek to vote at the same time. - (3) There shall be appointed at every polling centre established under subsection (2) of section 33 of the Commission Act, one person in order to ensure the orderly and prompt entrance of the voters into their proper polling station within the centre. - (4) When an election constable has been appointed by a presiding officer, the constable shall take and subscribe the oath in Form OC in the Second Schedule to this Act before commencing to discharge his or her responsibilities as election constable. - (5) A presiding officer who has appointed an election constable at a polling station shall state publicly his or her reasons for making the appointment in the space provided for that purpose in the polling report book.
+- (1) A presiding officer shall ensure that polling takes place in a free and secure environment. - (2) A presiding officer other than a presiding officer for a polling station located in an urban area may, in the absence of a police officer appoint at least one person present and resident within the area of the polling station as an election constable to maintain order at the polling station throughout polling day where the presiding officer finds the services of an election constable to be essential. - (3) A presiding officer may only appoint a person other than a police officer to be an election constable under subsection (2) when there is actual or threatened disorder or when it is likely that a larger number of voters will seek to vote at the same time. - (4) There shall be appointed at every polling centre established under section 33(2) of the Electoral Commission Act, one person to ensure the orderly and prompt entrance of the voters into their proper polling station within the centre. - (5) When an election constable has been appointed by a presiding officer, the constable shall take and subscribe the oath in Form OC in the Sixth Schedule to this Act before commencing to discharge his or her responsibilities. - (6) A presiding officer who appoints an election constable under subsection (2) shall announce publicly and record the appointment in the space provided for that purpose in the polling report book. - (7) A presiding officer may, where he or she deems it necessary, request for police assistance and he or she shall record in writing the reasons which necessitated the request for such assistance.

-- (6) A presiding officer of a polling station located in an urban area may, where required for the purposes of subsection (2), appoint a police officer to maintain order in the polling station. - (7) In this section "urban area" means a town, municipality or the City of Kampala.
+- (8) For the avoidance of doubt, a military personnel, a member of the Internal Security Organisation or External Security Organisation shall not be appointed as an election constable. - (9) In this section "urban area" means a town, municipality or the City of Kampala.